 Indeed, an overwhelming number of marketing techniques are available for your company to leverage in your quest to expand your customer base, grow your sales, and fulfil your business objectives.

-These strategies can predominantly be separated into two distinctive categories: above the line, and below the line marketing.
+These strategies can predominantly be separated into three distinctive categories: above the line, below the line, and through the line marketing.
+Below, we have broken down what each one entails, and what their respective pros and cons are for your organisation.

 This term refers to marketing methods and activities that broadly raise awareness of a business to a wide-reaching, non-targeted audience.